czue/pegasus-docs/subscriptions.md

 ## Feature-Gating

-Pegasus ships with a demo page with a few feature-gating examples, including:
+Pegasus ships with a demo page with a few feature-gating examples, which are available from a new Pegasus installation under the "Subscription Demo" tab.

+These include:

 1. Changing content on a page based on the user/team's subscription.
 1. Restricting access to an entire page based on the user/team's subscription.